EasyBreezy97/cars-task/README.md

 - Ensure you have Node.js and npm installed on your machine.
 - Clone this repository to your local machine.
 - Navigate to the project directory in your terminal.
-- Install dependencies by running:
+- Install dependencies by running: npm install

-- After the installation is complete, start the development server by running:
+- After the installation is complete, start the development server by running: npm run dev

 - Once the server is running, open your web browser and navigate to [http://localhost:5173/](http://localhost:5173/) to view the application.